- Home

 - how your lungs are working (lung function).

-Surgery is not suitable for most people with late-stage lung cancer.
+Surgery is not suitable for most people with advanced lung cancer.

-If there is fluid in the pleural cavity (called pleural effusion) that keeps coming back, you may have minor surgery (pleurodesis) to control this.
+If there is fluid in the pleural cavity (called pleural effusion) that keeps returning, you may have surgery (pleurodesis) to control this, or need to insert a catheter.
 Read more on this procedure.

 Types of lung surgery